MetaMask/metamask-improvement-proposals/MIPs/mip-x .md

 #### Test Cases
 - Test scenarios where API errors are triggered to ensure that the error messages are returned as expected without any wrapping or stringifying.
-- Compatibility testing with existing MetaMask extensions and dApps to ensure no adverse effects on functionality.
+- Compatibility testing with MetaMask extension, mobile and existing dApps to ensure no adverse effects on functionality.

 #### Implementation
 The proposed changes would probably be implemented in the `ethjs-query` library (and possibly other `ethjs-*` libraries, following a review and testing process to ensure accuracy and reliability of error messages.